 (see reference images at the bottom)

-A. Look up the following words and write the definitions IN YOUR OWN WORDS on your poster: Truss Bridge (Different from other bridge types), Gusset, Beam Lamination, Bridge Deck, Compression, Tension.
+A. Look up the following words and write the definition IN YOUR OWN WORDS on your poster front or back: Truss Bridge (Different from other bridge types), Gusset, Beam Lamination, Bridge Deck, Compression, Tension.

 A. Bring your completed poster to your teacher.